 The term “entry-level”, or “junior-level” typically refers to candidates with less than 5 years of professional experience, and can include those looking for their first job or targeting an internship to build experience.
 An entry-level resume is a bit different in that you have less experience to showcase, and need to determine which parts of your background and skill set speak to your potential.

-Most of the traditional resume “formulas” don’t apply here – you often don’t have tons of accomplishments, or results-driven statements to work in, as early experience like internships are more about learning than creating impact.
-However, the resume should still provide a unique story around your professional and personal development, and that include a number of things.
+Because of that, some of the typical resume strategies may not apply here – you often don’t have tons of accomplishments, or results-driven statements to work in, as early experience, like internships are more about learning than creating impact.
+However, the resume can still communicate a unique story around your professional and personal development, and that includes a number of things.

-Start first with the basic sections of the resume and work from there in creating interesting content and providing details around your experience, skill sets, and accomplishments.
-These sections can include an introductory summary, education or training section, professional experience, volunteer work (or additional experience), membership and affiliations, and technical skills.
+To get started, consider the basic sections of the resume and work from there in creating interesting content and providing details around your experience, skill sets, and accomplishments.
+These sections might include:

 Lost on where to begin, or how to improve your existing resume?
 Start with these 5 tips to make your resume stand out and look polished:

 The summary section on a resume is the first thing that the recruiter or hiring manager will read, and it sets the tone for the rest of the document.
 It’s an ideal place to brand yourself and create a profile around the type of candidate you are, and how you want to be perceived.
 A strong summary should uniquely describe your background, relevant experience, and skill set – along with any other pertinent information you don’t want hiring managers to miss.
 For example: